Become An Advanced Adventurer

-Complete 5 Adventure Dives for the Advanced Open Water
+Complete 5 Adventure Dives to become Advanced certified

 I was addicted to scuba diving the moment I put my face in the water.
 The colours, the kaleidoscope of marine life that buzzed around me and it invited me to reach out, explore, discover more.
 As I practiced my mask and regulator clearing and fine tuning my elementary buoyancy skills I wondered what the next step was in my search for knowledge and adventure in the underwater world.

 My enthusiastic dive instructor was quick to enlighten me that there was a simple solution to my natural inquisitiveness.
-The Adventure dives and Advanced Open Water program are perfect for the underwater adventurer seeking new and exciting experiences.
+The Advanced Adventurer program & specialty training courses are perfect for the underwater adventurer seeking new and exciting experiences.

 How does the Advanced Course Work?